 59. If one or more serious expressions of interest have been received during the first deferral period the Reviewing Committee Secretariat will write to you the day after it ends informing you.
-You will then have 15 business days to decide whether or not you wish to proceed with the process and to grant the prospective purchaser ("the Buyer") of your choice if there is more than one, an Option.
-The form of the Option Agreement, which is non-negotiable, is at Appendix K. If you accept an offer, the first condition report (see para 68 below) is produced by the Buyer before the Option Agreement is entered into.
-If there is more than one serious expression of interest you will need to decide which one to accept in sufficient time to enable them to complete the first condition report and enter into the Option Agreement within the 15 business day period.
+You will then have 15 Business Days to decide whether or not you wish to proceed with the process and to grant the prospective purchaser ("the Buyer") of your choice if there is more than one, an Option.
+The form of the Option Agreement, which is non-negotiable, is at Appendix K. The form of the Option Agreement is a standard template: it cannot be varied other than where variations are permitted in the agreement and in the footnotes to it.

+If you accept an offer, the first condition report (see para 68 below) is produced by the Buyer and has to be agreed before the Option Agreement is entered into, so within the 15 Business Day consideration period.
+If there is more than one serious expression of interest you will need to decide which one to accept in sufficient time to enable them to complete the first condition report and enter into the Option Agreement within the 15 Business Day period.

-If you delay in expressing a preference where there is more than one serious expression of interest, decide not to proceed or fail to grant the Option by the end of those 15 business days this will be taken as an unwillingness to accept a matching offer and the Secretary of State will refuse your licence.
+If you delay in expressing a preference where there is more than one serious expression of interest, decide not to proceed or fail to grant the Option by the end of those 15 Business Days this will be taken as an unwillingness to accept a matching offer and the Secretary of State will refuse your licence.